vincenthuang0908/Stock-Tracker/README.md

 pip install yfinance flask pandas

-**4. Run the Project**
+**3. Run the Project**

 Use the following command in terminal to launch the project:

 python3 app.py

 This command runs the Python file app.py, which starts the Flask web server.
-Once the server is running, you can access the Real Time Stock Tracker in your web browser and track stock prices in real time.
+Once the server is running, you can access real-time stock data in your web browser.
 Enjoy!